 Pedal a bike

-Mountain biking is also becoming popular on Skye with some tough routes.
+Mountain biking is also becoming popular as a thing to do on Skye with some tough routes.
 You can hire a bike locally or bring your own and use Springbank Cottage as a base to explore.
 Our guide to mountain biking on Skye has all the details.

 With all that water round Skye there’s plenty of opportunities to fish.
 Sea fishing from the shore is a great way to spend a day and we provide sea fishing tackle at Springbank Cottage.
-Our guide to fishing on Skye has links to boat operators for fishermen.
-Loch fishing for trout is also an option and the guide has details.
+It’s all in our guide to fishing on Skye.

 Springbank Cottage self catering holiday accommodation that offers more